Hover over images for detail:

 Oriental bittersweet vine engulfs an apple tree in August

-The vine of oriental bittersweet aggressively entwines and smothers trees and other plants; roots are bright orange; flowers are small and greenish-yellow; and fruits are pea-sized capsules that change from green to bright yellow and split open when ripe in late autumn, revealing a bright red berry within.
+The vine of oriental bittersweet aggressively entwines and smothers trees and other plants; leaves are alternate, round and glossy; roots are bright orange; flowers are small and greenish-yellow; and fruits are pea-sized capsules that change from green to bright yellow and split open when ripe in late autumn, revealing a bright red berry within.

 Berries change from yellow to red in October

-Cut very large vines at or near the ground with a folding limb saw, battery operated sawzall (reciprocating saw with limb saw blade) or even a chain saw for excessively thick vines.
+If the vines are small enough to uproot, do so when the ground is damp.
+Otherwise, cut very thick vines at or near the ground with a folding limb saw, battery-operated sawzall (reciprocating saw with limb saw blade) or even a chain saw for excessively thick vines.
 Unless vines have berries, the severed vines may be left off the ground to dry.

 A mature Oriental bittersweet vine resembles a python

-Because the root remains in the ground, one option to kill it is to wrap and tie a black plastic bag around the stump, or staple black plastic sheeting into the ground over the cut with landscape staples, and allow the plastic to remain in place for at least a year.
+If the roots of thick vines remain in the ground, one option to kill them is to wrap and tie a black plastic bag around the stump, or staple black plastic sheeting into the ground over the ground-cut vine with landscape staples, and allow the plastic to remain in place for at least a year.